 Drury Lane works as an armchair detective too, in the first murder in The Tragedy of X. Indeed, he has most of the clues he needs to identify the killer, by the time he asks the questions about the windows (Act I: Scene 6).
 He gets a final clue he needs through a later question (Act I: Scene 9).
 Unfortunately, we don't learn his reasoning or conclusions till the novel's end.

-Ellery Queen will later work as an armchair detective in "The Adventure of Mr. Short and Mr. Long".
+Ellery Queen will later work as an armchair-detective-of-sorts in "The Adventure of Mr. Short and Mr. Long".
 And in the 1960's and 1970's come the five little EQ tales about the Puzzle Club, also armchair detection.
 "Mr. Short and Mr. Long" is not quite pure armchair sleuthing.
 Ellery actively directs a police investigation by telephone, even though he is laid up in bed with a cold.
 In pure armchair detection, the sleuth gets information, asks questions, and spins theories, but does not take an active role in any on-site investigation.

 Suspects.
 The suspects are an unlikable lot: conformist, crude, unpleasant, sometimes exploitative rich people.
 None of them are of the slightest interest as human beings.
 This is likely deliberate: EQ is trying to critique their social milieu, probably.
 But it doesn't make them more enjoyable to read about.
 The interest of the novel declines, when any of the suspects show up.